 Editor's Tip: If you have crafty kids, try decorating your pumpkins with paint or stickers this year.
 They will last a lot longer than carved pumpkins, which tend to go bad in about a week.

 The best kind of planter is one that makes as much of a statement as the plant growing in it!
 Flank your front door with this stylish piece, which features a farmhouse-inspired exterior and a strong, sturdy base.
 For the fall season, fill it with layers of long grass and flowers at the base.
-These one-of-a-kind planters are the perfect fall decor item that seamlessly transitions into winter decor.
+These one-of-a-kind planters are the perfect fall front porch decor item that seamlessly transitions into winter decor.